Jos. Parker Ensn, his signature from a regimental paylist dated Grantham, England, 1 March 1782

 Died: unknown

 After being enumerated in "A Return of British Prisoners taken 19th Septr 1777," dated New City (present-day Lansingburgh, New York), 21 September 1777 (Horatio Gates Papers), Parker's subsequent disposition is unclear, but by November 1779 he was listed as having joined his parent regiment in captivity.
-The date of his repatriation is unknown, but as late as July 1781 Parker was returned as “on his way to join from America” on regimental paylists.
+The date of his repatriation to England is unknown, but as late as July 1781 Parker was returned as “on his way to join from America” on regimental paylists and regimental officer returns.
 He was home by March 1782, mustering as the ensign of Captain William Sotheron's battalion company.
-He was soon after promoted to a lieutenancy and placed in Captain John Grimston's additional company.
+Although he declined a promotional purchasing opportunity in summer 1781 and was passed over for promotion by fellow Ensign Lancelot Weir because of it, Parker was nevertheless promoted to a lieutenancy and placed in Captain John Grimston's additional company less than one year later.
 As with all additional company officers, Parker was soon after placed on half-pay due to post-war regimental reductions.